Kim Il (politician)

-Kim Il (Korean: 김일; Hanja: 金一; 20 March 1910 – 9 March 1984) was a North Korean politician who was served as Premier of North Korea from 28 December 1972 to 19 April 1976.
+Kim Il (Korean: 김일; Hanja: 金一; 20 March 1910 – 9 March 1984) was a North Korean politician who served as Premier of North Korea from 28 December 1972 to 19 April 1976.

 Early life and career

 Kim was born on 20 March 1910, in Hamgyong Province to a poor family of peasants.
 Kim joined the underground Communist Party in 1932 and fought against Japanese colonial rule from 1935.
 After the liberation of Korea in 1945, he served as secretary of the Party Committee of Pyongan Province.
 He was appointed to different important military posts since 1946.
 Kim Il was elected to the 1st Central Committee on 24 November 1946 and remained a member until his death.
 After the Democratic People's Republic of Korea proclaimed independence in 1948, he was elected to the 2nd Standing Committee of the Workers' Party of Korea (WPK) and in 1953 he was elected to the 2nd WPK Political Committee (later renamed "Presidium").
 In 1954, he became the Minister of Agriculture in the North Korean Cabinet replacing Pak Mun-gyu.
 He was then appointed his country's First Vice Premier in 1956.
 Kim was elected a delegate to the 1st, 2nd, 3rd, 4th and 5th Supreme People's Assembly (SPA).
-By 1970, he was the highest-ranking member of WPK after Kim Il-sung and Choe Yong-gon.
+By 1970, he was the highest-ranking member of WPK after Kim Il Sung and Choe Yong-gon.

-In 1966, Kim Il-sung did not deliver his usual New Year's address.
+In 1966, Kim Il Sung did not deliver his usual New Year's address.
 Although the reason is not definitely known, North Korean sources state that he was distracted by the news that Kim Il had been diagnosed with cancer and skipped the address to make arrangements for Kim's medical treatment.

 In the 1960s, Kim furthered the North Korean position of independence from both the Soviet Union and China in the Sino-Soviet split.
 He tried to persuade Romania to stay out of Comecon like North Korea.
 Kim also took part in the negotiations of trade and defense pacts with the Soviet Union.
 By March 1967, he declared the conclusion of economic and military agreements with Moscow.
-He was named Premier in 1972 after Kim Il-sung gave up his premiership to become the President of North Korea.
+He was named Premier in 1972 after Kim Il Sung gave up his premiership to become the President of North Korea.
 Kim Il was Premier until his resignation on 30 April 1976, due to failing health.